MehtaPlusTutoring/studentprojects/aimlresearchbootcamp/2025/readme.md

 ### **ML-Driven Insights into the Geosocial Dynamics of Norman Sicily**

-*Team Silly Sicily: Nischith Srikanth, Vivian Tang, Carmen Wang, Selina Zhang*
+*Team Silly Sicily: Nischith Srikanth, Vivian Tang, Carmen Wang, Selina Zhang in conjunction with Montclair State University*

 Abstract: In this 3-part research project, we will analyze elevation patterns, analyze settlement patterns, and construct a sustainable AI chatbot to facilitate interactive learning of Sicilian history.
 For the first